SiT: Self-supervised vIsion Transformer: Conclusion

 \section{Conclusion}

-In this work we present a self-supervised image transformer, trained with unlabelled data to perform pretext tasks, and used the pretrained model as initialisation for finetuning for a downstream classification task.
-We proposed to use transformers as an autoencoder, which is realisable by using a single linear layer at the output (thanks to the transformer architecture).
+In this work we present a self-supervised vision transformer, trained with unlabelled data to perform pretext tasks, and used the pretrained model as initialisation for finetuning for a downstream classification task.
+We proposed to use transformers as an autoencoder, which is realisable by using a 2-layer perceptron at the output (thanks to the transformer architecture).
 We leveraged the attractive property of the transformer architecture of being particularly suited for combining different loss functions along with reconstruction loss.
-We added a token per loss and combined rotation and contrastive losses along with reconstruction loss.
+We added an extra token for contrastive learning along with reconstruction loss.
 The proposed SiT outperformed state-of-the-art self-supervised methods with wide margins.
 This work focused on image classification as a downstream task.
 We believe that the SiT is admirably suitable for many other downstream tasks like segmentation and detection, however, this conjecture is left for future investigation.